 These machines use the eplus (e+) ticket system.
 Therefore, you cannot use the L-code (Lawson Ticket) or P-code (Ticket Pia) but you need to input the artist or venue in Japanese instead.
 This is a small downside, if you like the convenience of the code system.
-If you’re comfortable with reading and typing Japanese, it doesn’t really make a difference.
-Note however, that you might need to know how to write the artists name in katakana characters.
+If you’re comfortable reading and typing Japanese, it doesn’t really make a difference.
+Note, however, that you might need to know how to write the artist’s name in katakana characters.

 Karuwaza Station (Sankus, Circle K)

-There are dozens of ticket online retailers (so called “Playguides”), but the three major ones which cover almost all events are Ticket Pia, Lawson Ticket (aka L-tike) and eplus.
+There are dozens of ticket online retailers (so called Playguides), but the three major ones which cover almost all events are Ticket Pia, Lawson Ticket (aka L-tike) and eplus.

 The tricky part: the English websites of main three Ticket Agencies only list very few of the available events in Japan.
-If the tickets you are looking for are only sold through the Japanese site, you will need to be able to read Japanese, you will need to be familiar with how to type Japanese characters on your computer.
-If you don’t have a Japanese speaking friend to ask for help, you could try Google Translate for making the account and ordering the ticket but there might be parts where the translation doesn’t work.
+If the tickets you are looking for are only sold through the Japanese site, you will need to be able to read Japanese and you will need to be familiar with how to type Japanese characters on your computer.
+If you don’t have a Japanese-speaking friend to ask for help, you could try Google Translate for making the account and ordering the ticket, but there might be parts where the translation doesn’t work.

-In most cases, you can choose payment by credit card (online), or by payinng in cash at a conbini such as Seven Eleven or Family Mart.
-If you have a Japanese credit card (which is virtually impossible if you don’t live in Japan, and even if you do live here but are a foreigner), that’s definitely the easiest option.
-Foreign credit cards oftentimes don’t work.
-If you want to pay in cash, you will want to choose conbini as payment option.
-If possible, you should choose the conbini which is affiliated with the agent you are buying from, as this will make things easier.
+In most cases, you can choose payment by credit card (online), or cash at a convenience store such as Seven Eleven or Family Mart.
+If you have a Japanese credit card (which is virtually impossible if you don’t live in Japan), that is most certainly the easiest option.
+Foreign credit cards oftentimes don’t work on the Japanese websites.
+If you want to pay in cash, you will want to choose convenience store as payment option.
+If possible, you should choose the convenience store which is affiliated with the agent you are buying from, as this will make things easier.

-After successfully ordering your tickets, you will receive an email including a number (or link to it), which has to be entered into one of the ticket machines in a conbini (e.g. if you chose Seven Eleven as delivery option, you can go to any Seven Eleven in Japan).
-If you’re using the same conbini chain for paying and printing, and if normal sale has already begun, you can pay and issue the tickets at once by bringing the receipt from the machine to the cash register (they will print the tickets for you).
+After successfully ordering your tickets, you will receive an email including a number (or link to it), which has to be entered into one of the ticket machines in a convenience store (e.g. if you chose Seven Eleven as delivery option, you can go to any Seven Eleven in Japan).
+If you’re using the same convenience store chain for paying and printing, and if regular sale has already begun, you can pay and issue the tickets at once by bringing the receipt from the machine to the cash register (they will print the tickets for you).
 If you are buying concert tickets during the pre-order phase, you can only pay but not print them just yet.
 Tickets only become printable after general sale has started in that case.

 Important: In any case, you will only have a limited amount of time (usually around 48 hours) to pay the tickets, once you’ve reserved/ordered them online!
 If you fail to make the payment, your order will be canceled.
 Unfortunately, that makes it virtually impossible to order the tickets from abroad and pay them once you get to Japan (unless you book them just before traveling).